packetcat/mastodon-documentation/Running-Mastodon/Production-Guide.md

 bash setup_6.x
 ```

-The required [node.js](https://nodejs.org/en/) repository is now added.
+The [node.js](https://nodejs.org/en/) repository is now added.

 ###  Yarn Repository

-Another repository needs to be added so we can get the required version of [Yarn](https://yarnpkg.com/en/).
+Another repository needs to be added so we can get the version of [Yarn](https://yarnpkg.com/en/) used by [Mastodon](https://github.com/tootsuite/mastodon/).

-This is how you do that:
+This is how you add the repository:

 ```sh
 apt -y install curl